Onix-Systems/onix-react/README.md

 - [useForm:](https://github.com/Onix-Systems/onix-react/tree/dev/Hooks/useForm) In this folder, you'll find examples that demonstrate how to efficiently and effectively handle forms in your React application.
 - [useHotkeys:](https://github.com/Onix-Systems/onix-react/tree/dev/Hooks/useHotkeys) The "useHotkeys" folder contains examples of custom hooks that allow you to define and manage keyboard shortcuts or hotkeys in your React application.
 - [useId:](https://github.com/Onix-Systems/onix-react/tree/dev/Hooks/useId) The "useId" folder provides examples on how to generate unique identifiers that can be associated with form elements.
 - [useTimeout:](https://github.com/Onix-Systems/onix-react/tree/dev/Hooks/useTimeout) In the "useTimeout" folder, you'll find examples of custom hooks that provide a way to set and manage timeouts in a React component.
+- [useWindowSize](https://github.com/Onix-Systems/onix-react/tree/dev/Hooks/useWindowSize) This folder manages window dimensions in React.
+One file displays dimensions, the other tracks size changes using React hooks.

 ### [Patterns](https://github.com/Onix-Systems/onix-react/tree/dev/patterns)